coder-mike/microvium/readme.md

 Microvium is heavily optimized for memory usage and portability over speed.

+Microvium is optimized for platforms with a 16-bit pointer size.
+On 32-bit or 64-bit platforms, there is extra overhead in mapping the 16-bit Microvium address space to the larger allocation space.

 Only a [subset of JavaScript](./doc/supported-language.md) is currently supported, and for supported features there are some deviations from the ECMAScript standard.
 Microvium at the moment is somewhat like a dynamically-typed variant of C.

 ## Docs